Barley vs Quinoa: Which is Better? A Complete Comparison

 - Salt or add spices to taste.

-Check out 13 healthy substitutes for quinoa in my article, Quinoa Replacements: 13 Healthy Substitutes.
+Check out 13 healthy substitutes in my article, Quinoa Replacements: 13 Healthy Substitutes.

-When someone buys barley, a common question asked is, can I substitute barley for quinoa?
+When someone can’t find one of the two foods called for in a recipe, a common question asked is, can I substitute one for the other?

 Barley can substitute for quinoa and both are interchangeable with each other in recipes, side dishes, salads and baking.
 Barley cannot substitute in gluten free dishes as quinoa is naturally gluten free and barley isn’t.
-When substituting barley for quinoa use equal amounts called for in the recipe.
+When substituting use equal amounts called for in the recipe.

 The best substitutes for quinoa are: